chanychi/fetch-rewards/README.md

 * Email input field require `@`, but lack certain checks
 * Password has no security
     * Would utilize `bcrypt` or another library to protect the password
-    * Use regex to check for length, capitalization, numbers, symbols
+    * Use regex to check for length, capitalizations, numbers, symbols
 * Accessibility for the visual impaired
     * Require aria attributes

 ## Preview
----
 ![](https://s3.gifyu.com/images/ezgif.com-gif-makerb24111fb7dc25466.gif)